Quinte West: Communities

+Frankford

 Frankford was first settled by Europeans in the 1820s when settler Abel Scott built a grist mill along the Trent River.
 The settlement went under a number of names, including Scott's Mills, Cold Creek and Manchester.
 The settlement was named Frankford after Sir Francis Bond Head, the Lieutenant-Governor of Upper Canada.
 Frankford was incorporated as a village in 1920.